 Ever filed a tax return, then months or years later thought of something you forgot to deduct?
 I have.
 So has the reader who asked me this question:

-I purchased a house in 2005 with a mortgage rate of 5.67 percent.
+I purchased a house in 2008 with a mortgage rate of 5.67 percent.
 The interest for that first year was, of course, astronomical.
-I (stupidly) did my own tax return for 2005, but did not include the mortgage interest on my tax return!
+I (stupidly) did my own tax return for 2008, but did not include the mortgage interest on my tax return!
 Is it too late to file an amended return?
-If not, is there anything I can do now to try to recover some of that loss? . . . or is this, as Dave Ramsey would call it, a “stupid tax” I paid.
-If it’s significant, I still live in the house and have refinanced at a lower rate.
+If not, is there anything I can do now to try to recover some of that loss?

-I can remember thinking I’d be in hog heaven if I could get a mortgage at less than 10 percent.
-Ever hear an old-timer talk about buying bread for a nickel or a new car for $5,000?
+Ever hear an old-timer talk about buying bread for a nickel back in the day or a new car for $5,000?
 In the early 1980s, that’s what a 5 percent mortgage sounded like.
 And now they’re 3.25 percent?
 Knock me over with a feather.

 OK, on to Alex’s question.

 The time machine that lets you travel back to fix tax mistakes is Form 1040X.
 Here’s when you need to use one:

 - When to amend: File if your filing status, number of dependents, total income, tax deductions or tax credits were reported incorrectly or omitted.
 Also file if a bad debt or a security becomes worthless, to claim or change a foreign tax credit or deduction for foreign taxes, to carry back your unused foreign tax credit, or to reduce a casualty loss deduction after receiving a hurricane-related grant.

 - When not to amend: Do not file an amended return if you made math errors, which the IRS will automatically change for you, or if you forget to attach tax forms, such as W-2s or schedules.
 The IRS normally will send a request asking for those.